 As it turns into a more spacey, abstract theme — still in intense colours — over the next half an hour, we settle deeper into our beanbags and try to get more in tune with the settings, if not catch some Zs.

-The music, by Russian artists Yuri Elik and Pavel Mikhailov, is relaxing, with low chanting and ambient sounds thrown in.
+The music, by Russian artists Yuri Elik and Pavel Mikhailov, is relaxing, with low chanting and ambient sounds thrown in, creating an outdoorsy feel.
 We’re nowhere near drifting off, but slowly zone out into a chill-but-distracted headspace with vague thoughts popping up (do I remember where I parked?
 What are those random letters on the screen?
 Is it warm in here?).

-I notice my friend is not yet “immersed” enough and on her phone, but the others around us seem lost in the proceedings.
+I notice my friend is not yet “immersed” enough and on her phone, but the others around us seem lost in the proceedings, so it's probably only us who are failing to silence the brain chatter.

-The visuals get more primordial ooze-like, giving us the feeling of being inside a womb or cocoon.
-A couple of wiggling worms even appear on the screens.
+Around us, the visuals get more inky and gooey, primordial ooze-like, giving us the feeling of being inside a womb or cocoon, and sure enough, a couple of wiggly worms even appear on the screens.

 After a few more distracted minutes, the screen goes dark, the music switches up, and imagery starts appearing with incongruous elements that one might otherwise expect to see in strange dreams (think trees with eyes, sea creatures with arms).
 It's this that finally sets the "mood" for me as I doze off for what feels like half an hour, but turns out to be only five minutes.
 I startle awake to see reptilian creatures still floating around.
 My friend, meanwhile, is fully passed out on her beanbag.